michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 The variability of packet delays on computer networks is most often due to queueing:

-* *Network congestion* leads to queing on a network switch.
+* *Network congestion* leads to queuing on a network switch.
 * OS queues incoming request if CPU cores are all busy.
 * Virtual Machine monitor pauses OS while another VM uses a CPU core.
 * TCP performs *flow control*.